proxer/ProxerLibJava/README.md

 #### Managing Cookies

 The Api needs Cookies to recognize the login state.
-Android doen't automatically handle this itself, but this Lib has a helper-class for this purpose.
+Android doesn't automatically handle this itself, but this Lib has a helper-class for this purpose.
 To activate cookie handling, add the following to your main Applications `onCreate`:

 ```java